-Newcomers to the gelato game, Dumbo Gelato have been getting tongues wagging since their opening late last year.
+Relative newcomers to the gelato game, Dumbo Gelato have been getting tongues wagging since their opening in 2019.
 Brought to you by the same team as Scarbs neighbour El Grotto and Highgate party spot Si Paradiso, you know Dumbo is going to be super slick in the branding and fit out departments, but rest assured: the gelato is just as good.
 A menu that is 50% vegan and mostly gluten-free, four-legged friends can even get in on the action, with a special dog-friendly gelato.
 Now that’s inclusivity!

 Drawing from nostalgic Australian desserts, expect flavours like pavlova, Milo milkshake and lamington, a Vegemite-swirled play on salted caramel, as well as native Australian wattle seed and macadamia.
 Don’t be surprised if the other venues’ influence seeps through, either – with seasonal boozy flavours like limoncello spritz, negroni dad and Tommy’s margarita.
 I know where I’ll be next weekend…

 Check out our interview with Dumbo Gelato owner Kane Hipper here!